 The second box further refines the ‘where can I live’ selection by the time taken to get there, from 15 minutes to 2 hours in 15-minute increments, and the preferred mode of transport (bicycle, walking, car or public transport, etc.).
 Then, finally, the tool does the rest, a bit like Sat Nav or using Google maps!

 Add a second and third location at this point, and the selection process repeats.

-Next, tell the tool if you want to buy or rent a property and choose between a house or a flat or ‘any’, together with the number of bedrooms and your preferred budget.
+Next, tell the tool if you want to buy or rent, choose between, house, flat or ‘any’, together with the number of bedrooms and preferred budget.